VonDoogles/TLD-QualityOfLife/README.md

 - Default - the normal amount of calories.
 (150)

 > [!WARNING]
-> Calorie count for inventory is saved.
+> When using **Cat Tail Calories**, calorie count for inventory is saved.
 Before removing/disabling this mod, set Cat Tail Calories back to Default and save the game.

 ### Cat Tail Harvest Stalk
 Enable/Disable harvesting Cat Tail stalks.